acbsp/bonafide.guru/en/contents.rst

 scriptures".

 Аnd in ISKCON journal from 1990 Narayana Maharaja declares: "We do not follow any *ritvik-system*.
-In our *Gaudya-vaishnava* lineage there are no *ritviks*.
-I have never come across a word "*ritvik*\ ” in our *vaishnava* dictionary".
+In our *Gaudya-Vaiṣṇava* lineage there are no *ritviks*.
+I have never come across a word "*ritvik*\ ” in our *Vaiṣṇava* dictionary".

-From above stated it follows that Narayana Maharaja does not accept the authority of Srila Prabhupada books and down grade the Prabhupada’s position.
+From above stated it follows that Narayana Maharaja does not accept the authority of |SP| books and down grade the Prabhupada’s position.

-The word *''ritvik'*\ (meaning 'priest')and its derivatives actually have 32 separateReferences in Srila Prabhupada's books, only slightly less than the word *diksa*\ and its derivatives, which has 41 separatereferences in Srila Prabhupada books.
-Certainly, the use of *ritviks-priests* to assist, in ceremonies is a concept fully sanctioned in Srila Prabhupada's books:
+The word *''ritvik'*\ (meaning 'priest')and its derivatives actually have 32 separateReferences in |SP|'s books, only slightly less than the word *diksa*\ and its derivatives, which has 41 separatereferences in |SP| books.
+Certainly, the use of *ritviks-priests* to assist, in ceremonies is a concept fully sanctioned in |SP|'s books:

 **Ritvik:** 4.6.1. / 4.7.16 / 5.3.2 / 5.3.3 / 5.4.17 / 7.3.20 / 8.20.22
 / 9.1.15